lili7h/lili7h.github.io/index.md

 {% include gallery.html %}

+If you would like a copy of one of these images in full resolution, please contact me via DM and I would be happy to oblige.

 # Did you meet me?

 If you found this website via NFC, then congratulations!
 You are one of a very small number who have.
 How cool!